Jobs in Europe

 As an EU national, you are free to work in any other EU country.
 Non-European nationals must obtain a written offer of employment before they can apply for work and residential permits.

-Countries currently members of the European union, are: Austria, Belgium, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden and the United Kingdom.
+Countries currently members of the European union, are: Austria, Belgium, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Portugal, Slovakia, Slovenia, Spain and Sweden.

 Some European countries are members of the European Free Trade Association (EFTA).
 These countries include Iceland, Norway, Switzerland and Liechtenstein are all are members of the free movement of workers agreement allowing work and travel opportunities within their borders.